Philosophy of Leadership for Church Ministry

 A final theory of leadership consistent with a biblical model of leadership is Servant leadership.
 This theory posits that leaders put followers first.
 Northouse writes, “Servant leadership emphasizes that leaders be attentive to the concerns of their followers, empathize with them, and nurture them … and help them develop their full personal capacities” (p.
 227).
 However, this approach differs from transformational leadership in that the “transformational leader’s focus is directed toward the organization, and his or her behavior builds follower commitment toward organizational objectives, while the servant leader’s focus is on the followers, and the achievement of organizational objectives is a subordinate outcome” (Stone, et al, 2004).
 Thus, the mission of the servant leader is developing people as people.
 In doing so, “they place the good of followers over their own self-interests” as they seek the full development of their followers (Northouse, p.
 228).

 The strength of this theory is that it encourages leaders to step outside of themselves and focus only on the other person.
-Northouse (2019) recognizes this as a unique characteristic as it “makes altruism the central component of the leadership process” (p.
+Northouse (2019) recognizes this as a unique characteristic, noting that it “makes altruism the central component of the leadership process” (p.
 241).
-In this regard Hans Finzel said that “servant leadership is not carrying people on your back, but carrying them on your heart” (Finzel, 2015).
+In this regard, Hans Finzel said that “servant leadership is not carrying people on your back, but carrying them on your heart” (Finzel, 2015).

 To accomplish this, ten characteristics are central to the development of servant leadership.
-They are, listening, empathy, healing, awareness, persuasion, conceptualization, foresight, stewardship, commitment to the growth of people, and building community (Northouse, p.
+They are listening, empathy, healing, awareness, persuasion, conceptualization, foresight, stewardship, commitment to people’s growth, and building community (Northouse, p.
 229).
-When taken in aggregate, these characteristics help leaders to be genuine servants as they seek to develop others, in opposed to other leadership approaches where the leader may control or dominate the follower as they seek follower development (Northouse, 2019).
+When taken together, these characteristics help leaders be genuine servants as they seek to develop others, in contrast to other leadership approaches in which the leader may control or dominate the follower in pursuit of follower development (Northouse, 2019).

 This approach is perhaps the closest a model gets to the leadership practices of Jesus.
-Finzel (2015) said his greatest hero when it comes to servant leadership is Jesus Christ.
+Finzel (2015) said his greatest hero in servant leadership is Jesus Christ.
 While Jesus was a strong leader, he was first a servant leader (Finzel, 2015).
-He demonstrated this reality when he first took the place of a slave to wash the feet of the disciples (John 13:3-5).
+He demonstrated this reality when he first took the place of a slave to wash the disciples’ feet (John 13:3-5).
 However, his ultimate expression of being a servant came when he willingly went to the cross to die for the sins of the world.
-Further, Finzel argues that this approach to leadership not only seeks to serve others but encourages the leader to takes the initiative in that service.
+Further, Finzel argues that this approach to leadership not only seeks to serve others but also encourages the leader to take the initiative in that service.
 After washing their feet, Jesus told his disciples, “If I then, your Lord and Teacher, have washed your feet, you also ought to wash one another’s feet.
 For I have given you an example, that you also should do just as I have done to you” (John 13:14-15).

 A potential weakness of this theory is its emphasis on the follower.
-While serving the follower for the purpose of their development is a biblical mandate, so is accomplishing the Great Commission.
-As such, a leader needs to balance the mission of the church with the mission to develop the follower to accomplish the Great Commission.
+While serving the follower for their development is a biblical mandate, so is accomplishing the Great Commission.
+As such, a leader needs to balance the church’s mission with the mission to develop followers to accomplish the Great Commission.
 Northouse observes that servant leadership “conflicts with individual autonomy and other principles of leadership such as directing, concern for production, goal setting, and creating a vision” (Northouse, p.
 242).
 Hence, to be effective, biblical leaders will need to balance the overall vision of the Great Commission with individual discipleship.

 Personal Theology and Philosophy Description